Our Lady of Beauraing: Apparitions

 The apparitions continued day after day and started gathering crowds.
 In the meantime, the Sisters had lifted their ban on visits to the garden.
 On 8 December, the day of the Feast of the Immaculate Conception, the crowd was even larger than usual and between 10,000 and 15,000 people were present.
 This time they were accompanied by a number of doctors and psychologists who performed tests on the children while they were ecstatic for over fifteen minutes.
 The children remained insensitive and retained no trace of the painful tests.
-For the first time, the bishop of Namur was told about the apparitions, who urged caution and forbade the clergy to attend the apparitions.
+For the first time, the bishop of Namur was told about the apparitions.
+He urged caution, and told the clergy not to attend the apparitions.

-On 17 December, the Virgin asked for “a chapel”.
-On 21 December, when asked “Tell us who you are”, she named herself “I am the Immaculate Virgin".
-On 23 December, the children asked “Why do you come here?” and she replied "So that people might come here on pilgrimages.”.
+On 17 December, the Virgin asked for "a chapel".
+On 21 December, when asked "Tell us who you are", she named herself "I am the Immaculate Virgin".
+On 23 December, the children asked "Why do you come here?” and she replied "So that people might come here on pilgrimages"..
 On 29 December, the Virgin warned that she would soon stop appearing to them.
 That day, the Blessed Virgin opened her arms in the usual gesture of farewell and revealed a "Heart of Gold" surrounded by glittering rays on her chest.
 This was the vision which gave her the name of the Virgin of the Golden Heart.
-On 30 December she asked to “Pray, pray very much.”.
-On 1 January, she asked to “Pray always.”.
+On 30 December she asked to "Pray, pray very much"..
+On 1 January, she asked to "Pray always"..
 On 2 January, over 12,000 people were gathered and the Virgin told the children that she will talk and deliver a secret to each of them the next day.

 The day of the last apparition, on 3 January 1933, 30,000 people had gathered in front of the school.
 The Virgin entrusted each of the three youngest with a personal message that is still unknown.
-After entrusting them with these secrets, the Virgin declared to Andrée “I am the Mother of God, the Queen of Heaven.
+After entrusting them with these secrets, the Virgin declared to Andrée "I am the Mother of God, the Queen of Heaven.
 Pray always.
-Goodbye.”
-Then she promised to Gilberte Voisin “I will convert sinners.”
-Finally, she asked Fernande “Do you love my Son?
+Goodbye".
+Then she promised to Gilberte Voisin "I will convert sinners".
+Finally, she asked Fernande "Do you love my Son?
 Do you love me?
 Then sacrifice yourself...for me.
-Goodbye.”
+Goodbye".

 During the visions, the children reported that the Virgin Mary looked young, dressed in a long white dress.
 They said that three rays of blue azure draped the dress, obliquely, from the left shoulder to the hem.
 Her head was covered with a long white veil and that rays of light emerged from her head to form a crown.
 From 29 December onwards the children also discovered that a rosary hung from her arm and that she presented a Heart of Gold.